The future of human space exploration—to the Moon, Mars, and beyond

 The Artemis Plan—Revisiting the Moon

 NASA’s lunar exploration programs are collectively called as the Artemis Plan.
-It aims to send humans to the Moon by 2024.
+It aims to send humans to the Moon surface no earlier than 2027.
 Through the Gateway (an outpost orbiting the Moon) and other programs, the goal is toto establish sustainable human activities on the Moon by transporting supplies and construct a Moon base.

 To further promote the Plan, in October 2020, eight countries, namely the USA, Japan, Canada, Italy, Luxembourg, the UAE, the UK, and Australia, signed the Artemis Accord, affirming, among other things, that all activities will be for peaceful purposes.
 Please see this article for the Accord: